 The government began selling land shortly after this time in the land office in Detroit.
-To facilitate the orderly and precise identification of land boundaries, the government surveyors divided the land into square measuring one squares mile called "sections."
+To facilitate the orderly and precise identification of land boundaries, the government surveyors divided the land into one-mile squares called "sections."
 These "sections" were then further subdivided into quarter sections.
 Government surveyors made Base Line Road (currently known as Eight Mile Road) the reference point or "base-line" for all measurements north and south.
 Some of the lines marking off these sections and quarter sections on the surveyors' maps form the present day boundaries of Pleasant Ridge.
-The eastern boundary follows the quarter section line slightly east of Barber Avenue, and the northern boundary is formed by Ten Mile Road.
+The eastern boundary follows the quarter section line slightly east of Barber Avenue (commonly known as Eprize Drive), and the northern boundary is formed by Ten Mile Road.